StatisticsHealthEconomics/outstandR/README.md

 - **G-computation methods**
 - **Multiple imputation marginalisation**
 - **MAIC, STC** for comparison

+## Who is this package for?

+The target audience of `outstandR` is those who want to perform model-based standardization in the specific context of two-study indirect treatment comparisons with limited subject-level data.
+This is model-based standardization with two additional steps:

+1. Covariate simulation (to overcome limited subject-level data for one of the studies)
+2. Indirect comparison across studies

+## Background

 This R package contains code originally written for the papers: